👋 INTRO

-In future, I will try to stay away from posts like these, because I prefer to deliver actionable value.
-However, this post is necessary, so you can understand why I’ve decided to focus on stock investing - after all, you might see some parallels with your own life.
+Welcome back to my corner of the world.
+In future, I will try to stay away from similar posts, because I prefer to deliver actionable value.
+However, this post is necessary to understand why I’ve focused on stock investing - after all, you might see some parallels with your own life.

 My 20s were dedicated to hustling.
 Also partying, but mostly hustling and figuring out how to make money.
 I never made it big.
 In fact, I failed more times than I can remember.
 One would argue that in my 20s I learned how to get comfortable failing.

 I’m intrigued by billionaires.
-The status, the idea that someone amasses so much wealth, is still foreign to me.
+The status, the idea that someone amasses immense wealth, is still foreign to me.
 Of course, a lot of this comes from my upbringing and the beliefs that were instilled in me.
 But over the years, reading biographies, listening to the interviews, and drawing from my own experience, I’m realising the pinnacle of entrepreneurship is not power or wealth; it’s freedom.

 Steve Jobs, a deceased Apple CEO, was once asked by Walter Isaacson (a biographer following Steve's last few months) why is he suddenly giving interviews so willingly.
-Steve replied: “I wanted my kids to know me.
+Steve replied: I wanted my kids to know me.
 I wasn’t always there for them, and I wanted them to know why and to understand what I did.”

-Warren Buffett, holder of the top ten wealthiest billionaire title, recently said: “When you get to my age, you’ll measure your success in life by how many people you want to have love you, actually do love you.”
+Warren Buffett, holder of the top ten wealthiest billionaire title, recently said: When you get to my age, you’ll measure your success in life by how many people you want to have love you, actually do love you.”

 It seems that family is the core of many billionaires.
 But what good is a family if you can’t spend time with them?
 Entrepreneurship, thus, in my definition, is having time and money to do what you want to do, when you want to do it.
 Which essentially is a description of freedom.